danzhaozju/insight/README.md

 First&LastMile is designed to detect the most popular destinations from/to each transportation hub at different times of the day by analyzing the taxi and bike sharing data.

 ## Demo
+This project visualize the aggregated results on the map through Dash.

+Users can input origin/destination, year, month, vehicle, subway station, max searching distance and click the submit button.
+Then the plarform will output a map showing the top popular areas within the max searching distance of the subway station along with a table of detailed information of the areas.

+Please watch the demo video below:

 [![Watch the video](https://img.youtube.com/vi/dXOAvuUGqCw/maxresdefault.jpg)](https://www.youtube.com/watch?v=dXOAvuUGqCw)

 ## Data